CLIPErase: Efficient Unlearning of Visual-Textual Associations in CLIP: Proposed Method CLIPErase

 \subsection{Retention Module}

-After disrupting the connection between the visual and textual representations of the forget set \( D_f \), this process may inadvertently impair the model's performance on the retain set \( D_r \).
+While the forget module focuses on disrupting the alignment of image-text pairs in the forget set, this process can inadvertently affect the model's performance on the retain set \( D_r \).
 This is because adjustments to the model's parameters can affect the overall cross-modal representation space, influencing the model's understanding and processing of the retain set.
-To address this, the retention module is designed to maintain the CLIP model’s ability to correctly align images and texts in \( D_r \) during the unlearning process, by minimizing the alignment loss: